angrbrd/hyperledger-fabric-basics/README.md

 ## Overview

+This tutorial was presented as the demo at All Things Open 2016 conference to accompany my talk found [here](All_Things_Open_v10262016.pdf).

-The goal of this tutorial is to show you how to get started writing applications and chaincode (smart contracts) for the [Hyperledger](https://www.hyperledger.org/) Fabric network in your local environment.
+The goal of this tutorial is to show you how to get started writing applications and chaincode (smart contracts) for the [Hyperledger](https://www.hyperledger.org/) Fabric network in your local development environment.
+If you are looking for more information on Hyperledger Fabric and interested to contribute to the project, a good place to start is the [official documentation](http://hyperledger-fabric.readthedocs.io/en/latest/).

-**Note:** These instructions were witten and tested on a Mac.
+**Note:** The following instructions were written and tested on a Mac.
 Instructions may vary slightly if you run on a Windows or a Linux machine and I will add clarifications specific to other systems shortly.
 Please stay tuned!
+If you run into an issue with this tutorial, please feel free to open an issue in this repository or to reach out to me on [Hyperledger Slack](https://hyperledgerproject.slack.com/).
+My handle is `@anya`.

 1. [Prerequisites](#prerequisites)
 2. [Start A Fabric Network](#start-a-fabric-network)